martinboers/plcnext-book/src/ch01-04-file-system.md

 ## File System

-Files in a PLCnext Control are arranged in an [overlay file system](https://www.datalight.com/blog/2016/01/27/explaining-overlayfs-%E2%80%93-what-it-does-and-how-it-works).
+Files in a PLCnext Control are arranged in an [overlay file system][overlay].

 The firmware is installed in the lower (read only) directory.
 All files created by users, and any changes to files in the lower directory, are stored in the upper (read/write) directory.